 Education + Training

-The internship program provides participants with opportunities to broaden their understanding of landscape preservation practice through project experience, educational programs and self-study.
+This internship provides an opportunity to broaden one's understanding of landscape preservation practice through project work, educational programs and self-study.
 Working as part of a team, this internship will provide the successful applicant with experience preparing cultural landscape inventories and reports, developing preservation maintenance plans, documenting existing conditions, creating site plans and participating in field projects to improve the condition of cultural landscapes.
 The primary focus of this internship will be assisting in the completion of a cultural landscape report for the Saugus Iron Works National Historic Site.